Frequently Asked Questions

 Workflow management

 A mobile CMS needs to offer editorial workflows, especially for non-technical users.
 It should support agile teams and allow them to deliver projects faster, allowing editorial and development teams to work in parallel.
-Hygraph offers a variety of workflow management tools, from custom roles and permissions to scheduled publishing.

 Dynamic content

 A mobile CMS needs to support dynamic content that changes frequently without delays in the release cycle.
+A headless CMS like Hygraph allows you to "create once, populate everywhere", freeing you from doing duplicated content work.

 Localization

 Considering the escalating consumption of content globally and the vast number of mobile devices available, a true mobile CMS should support localization and multiple mobile frameworks.
-Hygraph provides internationalization and localization features that enable organizations to manage content with different locales from one content piece, reducing clutter and speeding up global content creation.

 Security

-Authentication, monitoring, encryption, and compliance features are used to secure all data to be shared with the mobile device.
+Authentication, monitoring, encryption, and compliance features are used to secure all data shared with the mobile device.
 Hygraph’s security features include enterprise-grade security measures and governance to handle secure data and ensure compliance.

 Why you should use a headless CMS to manage mobile content